TikTok is one of the fastest-growing social media platforms in the world.

 So now, it might be useful to know which brands are on TikTok and are utilizing it effectively.
 Here are some that you can take inspiration from:

 - Levi’s: The clothing and denim jeans giant Levi’s recently ran an influencer campaign on TikTok with impressive results.
 Partnering with TikTok as a way to showcase their new “Shop Now” button that allows consumers to make purchases through links on the app, Levi’s illustrated a textbook way to incorporate TikTok marketing into your overall strategy while also working with influencers.

-- Gymshark: Gymshark has been successful with their current approach to TikTok marketing.
-So far they have amassed over 1.2 million fans and have been posting consistent, quality videos for a while now.
-With a good combination of workout videos, memes, challenges and inspirational content.
-Gymshark have truly tapped into the TikTok mindset without stepping away from their overall identity.
+- Gymshark: Gymshark has been successful with its current approach to TikTok marketing.
+So far, they have amassed over 1.2 million fans and have been posting consistent, quality videos for a while now.
+With a good combination of workout videos, memes, challenges, and inspirational content.
+Gymshark has truly tapped into the TikTok mindset without stepping away from its overall identity.

-- Chipotle: Chipotle has always presented themselves as an incredibly savvy brand when it comes to social media and their implementation of TikTok only validates this.
+- Chipotle: Chipotle has always presented itself as an incredibly savvy brand when it comes to social media, and its implementation of TikTok only validates this.
 They have fully embraced the app with all its quirks and have become consistent with their posting, a factor most other companies overlook.
-Take their Halloween campaign as a great example of what can be achieved through specific, relevant content as their #boorito campaign garnered over 4 billion views on TikTok.
+Take their Halloween campaign as a great example of what can be achieved through specific, relevant content, as their #boorito campaign garnered over 4 billion views on TikTok.